Maple-Hearts/Maple-Docs/docs/Rules/home.md

   - Don't use `/me` & `/do` to communicate with others, that is what a `/says` is used for.
 If seen doing so, there will be only one warning.
   - You can not lie through a `/me` & `/do` whatsoever.
 If your character is trying to lie, state that.
   - The use of `/says` is not to be used for laziness to not talk.
 You must be vocal unless your character has a known backstory or a major event resulting in the inability to speak.
-  - The use of `says` should not be used to alert cops/players in a area if you are for example being kidnapped
+  - The use of `/says` should not be used to alert cops/players in an area if you are for example being kidnapped

 - ### Out Of Character
   - OOC talk can be done in Discord and is prohibited while in the city.